 HAROLD FEINSTEIN

-Feinstein’s photographs have been exhibited in and are represented in the permanent collections of major museums around the globe including the Museum of Modern Art, International Center of Photography, George Eastman House, Museum of Photographic Arts, Center for Creative Photography, Musée d’Art Moderne, the Jewish Museum, and the Museum of the City of New York.
+His photographs are held in the permanent collections of the Museum of Modern Art, the International Center of Photography, the George Eastman House, the Museum of the City of New York, the Jewish Museum, and more than two dozen other institutions and corporate collections.

 SELECTED ARTWORKS